 - if you are an apprentice or a trainee, you are required to attend off the job training as part of your agreed training plan

-- if you are an international student, you are required, as a condition of your student visa, to attend all classes
+- if you are an international student, you are required, as a condition of your student visa, to attend classes regularly

 - if you receive Centrelink benefits, there are attendance requirements through mutual obligation arrangements.

 You need to make every effort to be punctual for your classes and work placements.
 It is unacceptable to arrive late or to leave class early on a regular basis.
 If you are unable to attend or will be late for a class, it is a matter of courtesy to notify your lecturer.